 Knowledgeable: They explore concepts, ideas and issues that have local and global significance.
-Thinker: They exercise initiative in applying thinking skills critically and creatively to recognize and approach complex problems, and make reasoned,
+Thinker: They exercise initiative in applying thinking skills critically and creatively to recognize and skills critically and creatively to recognize and approach complex problems, and make reasoned, ethical decisions.